Michael21ZZZ/DataVisFramework/README.md

 This will start the front-end server at http://localhost:3000.
 You can update the front-end code as the server is running in the development mode (i.e., npm start).
 It will automatically recompile and reload.

 ## Usage

-### GUI usage
-1. Select a Data Plugin
+1. Select a Data Plugin.
-2. Search keyword and submits
+2. Search keyword and press 'Submit'.
-3. Select Visualization and gets the plot
+3. Select Visualization and gets the visualization result.